-Parking and Vehicle Registration Policy at Dickinson
+Parking, Operation, Vehicle Registration Policy at Dickinson

 This online policy content is provided as a resource for the students, faculty, staff, and administration of Dickinson College.
 Content is subject to change.
 Please contact the appropriate person or office to obtain the most current information.

 Dickinson College parking decal are required to park on property under the control of the college.
 Dickinson College faculty, administration, staff, and upper-class students who are currently enrolled in Dickinson College classes are authorized to obtain a college parking decal after registering their vehicles with Public Safety.
 Persons planning to use more than one motor vehicle must register each vehicle separately.
 Vehicles should be registered immediately upon being brought to campus.

 There is no charge to register your vehicle and obtain a Dickinson parking decal.
 All persons associated with Dickinson College who expect to park a motor vehicle on campus at any time should acquire a Dickinson parking decal.
 It should be understood that this does not guarantee the registrant a parking space in any particular campus lot.